jstejada/react-typist/README.md

 #### direction
 *Default*: `1`

-Direction prop decides whether to type direction
+Direction prop decides whether to type  or perfrom backspace

 `1`: means it will type forward

 `-1`:  means it will perform backspace.

 *Note*  Do not change direction and content outside [`onTypingDone`](#onTypingDone) method, if you re performing the backspace animation

 ## Development